joerdav/talks/dont-forget-about-memory/slides.md

 `story time`

 <!--
+- the go community
+- wasn't always that way
+- roots in c#
-- learning go
+- not here to talk about go

-- learned about benchmarks
+- benchmarks
 - out of the box
 - run code many times
 - used on templ